 Rootstock was introduced in December 2015. and soon after the company RSK Labs was founded in order to implement the proposed platform.
 RSK is an evolution of QixCoin, a turing-complete cryptocurrency created back in 2013 by the same development team.

-The original whitepaper is dated from November, 2015. and is followed by technical papers released in following years.
+The original whitepaper is dated from November 2015. and is followed by technical papers released in the following years.